hbseo/desktop_calculator/README.md

 - **Bug Fix** : We will fix hidden bugs

-# **Compiling**
+# **Execute**

-To compile Serious, downloads 'Serious'.
+To execute Serious, downloads 'Serious.jar'.
-Then open your terminal and type 'javac Serious.java'.
+Then open 'Serious.jar'.
-To run the generated class file, type 'java Serious'.
+And launch Serious.class

 # **Bugs & Feedback**